iaminawe/boa-vagrant/README.md

-Barracuda Ocopus Aegir setup by Vagrant
+Barracuda Octopus Aegir Local Development Server
 ==

 Using this you can setup a local BOA server using vagrant and Chef.